CrossRef/event-data-percolator/README.md

 ## Deduplication

 An Action must have an ID.
 This is different to the finished Event ID.
 The Percolator will only process a trigger once, and if it is subsequently asked to process it, it will politely decline, including a "duplicate" field which includes the date and Evidence Record ID that the Event previously occurred on.
+Duplicates *within* an Evidence bundle are not detected.
+Don't send them.

 The interpretation and formulation of the ID is up to the Agent: